hellmarbecker/blog/_posts/2021-11-07-fun-with-spatial-dimensions-in-apache-druid.markdown

 ```
 ![Filter](/assets/2021-11-07-3-filter.jpeg)

 Note how the places that are listed in the result are almost all in Germany!
 You can also define circle and polygon filters.
-Spatial dimensions and filters are documented in [https://druid.apache.org/docs/latest/development/geo.html#spatial-indexing].
+Spatial dimensions and filters are documented [here](https://druid.apache.org/docs/latest/development/geo.html#spatial-indexing).

 ## Learnings